Skillz2play/HealSCPs/README.md

 Go to the latest [Release](https://github.com/Skillz2play/HealSCPs/releases) and download the .dll file.

-Next go to your Plugins folder and drop the dll where you have installed all your other EXILED Plugins.
+Next, go to your Plugins folder and drop the .dll where you have installed all your other EXILED Plugins.

 ## How to use

-Use the command .heal near an scp with a medical item and it will heal them with the amount set in the config.
+Use the command `.heal` near an scp with a medical item and it will heal them with the amount set in the config.

 ## Default Config